 But the Mustang GT, complete with that V-8 burble and rumble, remains available at a semi-reasonable price and, while a much more sophisticated and capable automobile, it still represents the essence of the original.

 Sorry, but that’s where I stand with Mustangs.
 Nevertheless, that should not deter anyone who did not inherit the boy (or girl)-racer gene from considering the V-6 Mustang as a more interesting, if not more practical, coupe alternative to the myriad bland sedans on the road.

-The Mustang supplied for my test was the upscale V-6 Premium, which combined the engine with an optional ($1,195) six-speed automatic transmission with manual shifting capability.
+The horse supplied for my test was the upscale Ford Mustang V-6 Premium, which combined the engine with an optional ($1,195) six-speed automatic transmission with manual shifting capability.

 In truth, the combination provided a spirited ride and it surely could be considered a sensible option for anyone whose daily drive is usually made in a tangle of urban traffic.